Macedonian Orthodox Funerals

 - Candle For the Church (Organise through the Church)

 - Taper candles for Church and Cemetery

 The mourning period for Eastern Orthodox Christians lasts for forty days.
 Within those forty days, the third day, the ninth day, and the fortieth day all have special significance.
 After forty days, memorials are celebrated at three months, six months, nine months, one year, and on the anniversary of the death for at least seven years.
-For close relatives, the mourning period may last for one year, during which widows and widowers may wear only black clothing and will recipe Panikhidas regularly.
+For close relatives, the mourning period may last for one year, during which widows and widowers may wear only black clothing and will recite Panikhidas regularly.
 Close relatives may also stay home from work for one week and avoid social gatherings for two months.